The Young Forest Project

 To keep the land healthy, we need a balance of different habitats.
 As we have come to understand the value of wetlands, we’ve stopped draining them and even begun restoring them.
 We've protected thousands of acres of older forest, benefiting the animals that live there.
 Now we need to meet the challenge of providing enough young forest for our native wildlife.

 Partners Make It Happen

-Collaboration between partners means more efficient use of funds and more creation of young forest for the animals that need it.
-Many agencies, organizations, corporations, municipalities, and individuals have joined the Young Forest Project and begun making this important habitat on lands they own or manage.
-Partners use Best Management Practices refined and perfected to their specific locations to create high-quality young forest habitat in the locations where it will do the most good for wildlife.
+Collaboration between partners leads to more efficient use of funds and more creation of young forest for the animals that need it.
+Many agencies, organizations, companies, municipalities, and landowners have joined the Young Forest Project and begun making this important habitat on lands they own or manage.
+Partners use Best Management Practices to create high-quality young forest habitat in locations where it will do the most good.
 They look for new conservation partners to join in this effort to keep common creatures common and to save wildlife whose numbers have been falling.

 Making Young Forest

 This website introduces the wild creatures that need young forest.
 It shows how conservation partners are carefully recreating the kinds of natural events that once provided a steady supply of young forest.
 It tells the story of how your neighbors – towns, land trusts, businesses, and owners of working farms and woodlands - are helping wildlife by creating this valuable, vibrant habitat.